-The Studies Supporting VR for Chronic Pain
+The Studies Supporting VR for Complex Regional Pain Syndrome

 In March 2017, researchers at Cedars Sinai Medical Center studied the effects of calming virtual reality content on 50 pain patients.
 They reported a 24% drop in pain—equal to that of morphine.
 Two dimensional video and music brought a 13.2% improvement.

 Psychologist, Hunter Hoffman, tried out a different virtual reality environment called Snow World on burn victims during and after wound care.
 Patients reported 60% to 75% less pain during their sessions and 30% to 50% less afterwards.